Heanor: Civic history

 The parish of Heanor formed a local board of health in about 1850 to provide services in the town.
 In 1895, under the Local Government Act 1894, the board's area became an urban district.
 In 1899 Heanor Urban District was enlarged by the neighbouring parish of Codnor and Loscoe.
 The urban district remained until 1974, when it became part of a new non-metropolitan district of Amber Valley under the Local Government Act 1972.
-Heanor Urban District had been an unparished area, but in 1984 three new civil parishes were created in Amber Valley, Heanor being within the civil parish of Heanor and Loscoe the other two parishes Aldercar and Langley Mill and Codnor).
+On 1 April 1974 the parish was abolished and it became an unparished area.
+In 1961 the parish had a population of 23,870.
+In 1984 three new civil parishes were created in Amber Valley, Heanor being within the civil parish of Heanor and Loscoe the other two parishes Aldercar and Langley Mill and Codnor).
 In 1987 Heanor and Loscoe Parish Council resolved to designate the parish a town, and so it is now governed by a town council headed by a town mayor.

 Current

 Since 1984 Heanor has had three tiers of local government: Derbyshire County Council at county level, Amber Valley Borough Council at district level, and Heanor and Loscoe Town Council at parish level.
 Heanor falls into two single-member electoral divisions of the County Council, Greater Heanor and Heanor Central.
 Since the 2017 Derbyshire County Council election, both divisions are represented by members of the Conservative Party.

 For Amber Valley Borough Council, Heanor and Loscoe civil parish divides into three electoral wards – Heanor East, Heanor West, and Heanor and Loscoe – which each elect two councillors.
 From 2014 to 2018, all six were from Labour, until the Conservatives narrowly took one seat in both Heanor East and Heanor West at the 2018 local elections, but fell short of taking a seat in Heanor and Loscoe.
 In the May 2019 local elections, Labour won 13 seats on the town council and the Conservatives 8.